CityScope/CS_CityScopeJS_Modules/readme.md

-# CityScopeJS Table Simulation Modules
+# CityScopeJS Table Modules

-This repo contains a few boilerplate examples for CityScopeJS tables in web/browser environment.
-These modules should run 'out of the box' with any modern web browser.
+This repo contains a few boilerplate examples for CityScopeJS table-tops in web/browser environment.
 Modules are designed to work best with [CityScopeJS](https://github.com/CityScope/CS_cityscopeJS) but should accept any cityIO data if properly structured.

 Modules are built to represent: